jordan-checkoff/Artificial-Life/README.md

 4. To add the synapses, call Send_Synapse for each pair of sensor and motor neurons

 ## Random Evolution of Creatures
+### Method
-Each creature can be mutated in one of three ways:
+Each creature could be mutated in one of three ways:
 1. Updating the weight of a single synapse between a motor neuron and a sensor neuron
 2. Adding a random link
 3. Removing a random link